WebDev9000/extra-network-browser/README.md

 ## How to Use / Examples:

-Filenames following the suggested naming convention are ***optional***, but to get the full convience of the Extra Network Browser, the following format is suggested:
+Filenames following the suggested naming convention are ***optional***, but to get the full convivence of the Extra Network Browser, the following format is suggested:

 ``` ini
 name_v1_author [keyword1, keyword2] [keyword3, keyword4] (suggested model) {weight1-weight2} #tag1 #tag2.safetensors